Which city is cheaper, Amsterdam or Shanghai?

 The summer attracts plenty of travelers to both Shanghai and Amsterdam.
 Many visitors come to Shanghai in the summer for the city activities and the family-friendly experiences.
 Furthermore, most visitors come to Amsterdam for the city activities, the music scene, and the family-friendly experiences during these months.

 Shanghai is much warmer than Amsterdam in the summer.
-The temperature in Shanghai is usually 28°C (83°F) in July, and Amsterdam stays around 17°C (62°F).
+The daily temperature in Shanghai averages around 28°C (83°F) in July, and Amsterdam fluctuates around 17°C (62°F).

 People are often attracted to the plentiful sunshine in Amsterdam this time of the year.
 In Shanghai, it's very sunny this time of the year.
 Shanghai usually receives more sunshine than Amsterdam during summer.
 Shanghai gets 232 hours of sunny skies, while Amsterdam receives 204 hours of full sun in the summer.